upendra0827/project/README.md

 Without wasting much time let's deep dive into the discussion.

-Whenever we search something, the browser gets the data from the servers and interprets and represents the info in the form of web pages.
+Whenever we search something, the browser gets the data from the servers, interprets and represents it in the form of web pages.
 Behind the scene there are so many processes that undergo like,<br>

 ##### 1. Requesting Servers to provide information by browser engines.<br>
 ##### 2. Browser engine sends the information to the rendering engine.<br>